annabellaals/Wheelshub/readme.md

 ### Project Structure

-For this project, we are adopting a **monorepo** structure to keep both the frontend and backend in a single repository.
+For this project, I have adopted a **monorepo** structure to keep both the frontend and backend in a single repository.
 This approach simplifies managing the codebase, version control, and ensures all project components are in sync.

 The structure will be organized into two main directories: **frontend** and **backend**.
 Each directory will contain the necessary setup and code for its respective part of the application.